psliwa/fluent-traversable/README.md

 ``

 `Puppet` supports property access, array access and method calls with arguments.
-It was created to simplify `map` and `flatMap` operations in `FluentTraversable`, but maybe you will find another application for `Puppet`.
+It was created to simplify `map` and `flatMap` operations in `FluentTraversable` and is also used internally by `TraversableShaper`, but maybe you will find another application for `Puppet`.

 Puppet has two factory methods: `record` and `object` - those methods are the same, `object` method was created only for semantics purpose.
 There is also `FluentTraversable\object` function, that creates `Puppet` instance.